 Students must own a Wesley tracksuit and a College polo shirt.
 These are to be worn on sporting occasions and to PSA sporting fixtures.
 It is recommended that all students purchase a Wesley College towel.

-The towel is compulsory for the PSA Inter-School swimming team.
+The Wesley College towel is compulsory for the PSA Inter-School swimming team.

-On Thursdays, Year 5 and Year 6 students are to wear their school sports uniform to school.
-On Fridays, Years 7-9 students can wear the school sports uniform to school.
-All students must own one black wide-brimmed College hat.
-This hat must be available at school during the day so that it can be worn outside in the sun when the U.V. is above 3, and when deemed necessary by staff or students at other times.
+On Fridays, Year 9 students can wear the school sports uniform to school.
+All students must own one black College hat.
+This hat must be available at school during the day so that it can be worn outside in the sun whn the UV index is high.
+A full list of PSA sports uniforms for Years 5-12 is available via the 'Uniform Shop' tab, available on the

-A full list of PSA sports uniforms for Years 5-12 is available via the 'Uniform Shop' tab, available on the 'College Services' menu of Schoolbox.
+'College Services' menu of Schoolbox.

 Co-curricular Uniforms

+Athletics

+Athletics singlet and shorts